Tomasgre/sdp-sp3-2022-repo-code/README.md

 ------

++ Session-??  — materials from the relevant session.
 + anonymous
 + arrays
 + bridgebetween — some sample code that illustrates how to access data from a (essentially) package private class.